 Results from the 13 holes drilled at the Page Block during the winter of 2008 confirm historic drill results and expand the known dimensions of the Page Zone mineralization.
 Multiple stacked sulphide lenses of Ni-Cu-PGM mineralization characterize the Page Zone.
 Semi-massive to massive sulphide lenses as in Hole MP-08-08, typically have higher metal values and require more definition.
 Historically, exploration at the Page Block was focused along the contact on the northern margin of the Bird River Sill.
 The current drill program has established that the Page Zone is actually much wider than previously known with thicker intersections of mineralization located to the south.
 The mineralization outlined to date dips to the south at a shallow angle making it ideal for potential extraction by open pit mining.
-Currently the maximum thickness of the mineralized sequence is known to be 180m and it remains open down dip to the south.
-Highlights of the drill program include Hole MP-08-08 with a 15.5m intersection of Ni-Cu-PGM mineralization grading 0.81% Nickel, 0.35% Copper, and 0.67gpt PGM and Gold in a sulphide lens and Hole MP-08-03 with a 47.34m interval grading 0.35% Nickel, 0.11% Copper and 0.344gpt PGM and Gold which demonstrates the potential for open-pit mining.
+Currently the maximum thickness of the drill program include Hole MP-08-08 with a 15.5m intersection of Ni-Cu-PGM mineralization grading 0.81% Nickel, 0.35% Copper, and 0.67gpt PGM and Gold in a sulphide lens and Hole MP-08-03 with a 47.34m interval grading 0.35% Nickel, 0.11% Copper and 0.344gpt PGM and Gold which demonstrates the potential for open-pit mining.
 For further information refer to NR-08-04 dated May 12, 2008 and NR-08-07 dated May 26, 2008.